Principal Impact Collaborative at UNT Dallas

 According to the latest NASSP report, since the beginning of the pandemic, 79% of principals report they have been working harder, 73% report working longer hours and 62% report having a harder time doing their job than ever before.
 In DFW, 28% of principals report they are likely to leave the education profession in the next five years (Best in Class Principals Survey, 2021), and schools serving high poverty families are more likely to experience principal turnover.

 PIC is one of the only local organizations dedicated to school leader professional development and has a track-record for effectively improving leader outcomes.
-88% of PIC principals report that they are more empowered to persist in their role as a leader, and supervisors rated 2 out of 3 PIC principals in the top 15% in overall effectiveness as a campus leader (2019 Cohort, End-of-Program Survey).
+95% of PIC principals report that they feel empowered to persist in their role as school leader, and supervisors rated 1 out of 2 PIC principals in the top 15% in overall effectiveness as a campus leader, an increase of 24 percentage points in two years (2022 Cohort, End of Program Principal and Supervisor surveys).

 The Principal Impact Collaborative (PIC) has been dedicated to serving principals since 2016.
 PIC equips principals with the executive leadership capacity, confidence and resilience needed to navigate the complex realities of the urban principalship and ultimately persist in their roles long-term.
-PIC's three-part program model combines rigorous leadership development and coaching in design thinking, well-being and transformative leadership.
+PIC's three-part program model combines rigorous leadership development, innovation through design thinking, and leader well-being.

-We are humbled to serve these leaders and hope you will join us in creating more opportunities for our Principal Fellowship program alumni leaders to benefit from the PIC community.
-Your gift will directly translate to alumni leader programming.
+We are humbled to serve these leaders and hope you will join us in expanding our principal well-being model to include experiential learning.
+Your gift will go directly towards principal well-being programming and resources.

 Mission